-Alison Ma is a Master's of Science Music Technology student and recipient of the College of Design Dean's Fellowship (2020) at the Georgia Institute of Technology, where she participates as a member of the Music Informatics Group research lab under Dr. Alexander Lerch.
-Previous degrees include a Bachelor's of Music in Electronic Production and Design from the Berklee College of Music, where she studied under the guidance of Dr. Richard Boulanger and was the recipient of the Max Mathews Award (2019).
+Alison Bernice Ma (b.
+1998) is a Master's of Science Music Technology student and recipient of the College of Design Dean's Fellowship (2020) at the Georgia Institute of Technology, where she participates as a member of the Music Informatics Group research lab under Dr. Alexander Lerch.
+Previous degrees include a Bachelor's of Music in Electronic Production and Design from the Berklee College of Music, where she was the recipient of the Max Mathews Award (2019).

-As a sound designer, Alison is always looking to discover new possibilities of layering, mangling, and morphing sounds, constantly adding to her personal sound library.
+As a sound designer and artist, Alison is always looking to discover new possibilities of layering, mangling, and morphing sounds.
 She loves to apply her sound design skills in numerous different contexts, whether that be in discovering new and innovative styles of composition or various interactive media applications.